-I loved the look of my stacked stone fireplace, however, it needed a little love.
+I loved the look of my stone fireplace surround, however, it needed a little love.
 Something that would give it a little more presence in my farmhouse style home.
 You want to see how I transformed it into a farmhouse style stacked stone fireplace?
 Keep on scrolling!

-When we initially built our home, we had someone install our stacked stone fireplace.
+When we initially built our home, we had someone install our stone fireplace surround.
 We have 2 of these fireplaces, one is in my upstairs family room and it runs all the way to the ceiling, with a built in mantel that is perfectly rustic.
-There are no plans to remodel this space.
+There are no plans to remodel that space.

 But, that meant doing some quick fixes, in hopes that we would change it up later.
 Well, 10 years later, we still hadn’t changed it, and it has bugged me every single day.